oleksiidan/dov-analytics/README.md

-DOV Analytics is online analytics of user visits for web-projects.
+DOV Analytics is online analytics of user visits for web-projects

 You will receive information: